gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 # Conclusion

-In this article, I’ve tried to give a general, top-down view of the benefits of iframes, how they work, and why you might want to use one.
+In this post, I’ve tried to give a general, top-down view of the benefits of iframes, how they work, and why you might want to use one.

 But iframes aren’t like a function or event – they’re a major piece of client-side architecture, one that can be as complicated as the entire rest of the webpage.

-I hope that you’ll join me on future deep dives into this topic, as I feel it’s the only way to do it justice.
+I hope that you’ll join me on future deep dives into this topic.
+It’s the only way to do it justice.